-The BenQ EW3270U is the perfect 4K HDR monitor for high-quality home entertainment, whether you want a cinematic movie watching experience, a worthy display for your Xbox One X or PS4 Pro, or just a great 4K PC monitor for all-around use.
+The BenQ EW3270U is the perfect 4K HDR monitor for high-quality home entertainment, whether you want a cinematic movie-watching experience, a good display for your Xbox One X or PS4 Pro, or just a great 4K PC monitor for all-around use.

 The BenQ EW3270U monitor is based on a VA panel with true 10-bit color support covering 95% of the DCI-P3 color space (100% Rec709 and 100% sRGB) which will along with its superior static contrast ratio of 3,000:1 provide you with vibrant and intense colors and deep, true black shades.

 The image quality can be further enhanced by enabling HDR (High Dynamic Range) if the content you’re watching is HDR10-compatible.